Agritourism Header Image

 Agritourism

 Agritourism describes a tourism opportunity built into a working agricultural operation.
-Visitors often learn about and take part in activities on a farm or ranch during a visit, which enhances their experience; their lodging and/or participation in events offers additional income for the agricultural producer.
-Earning a certificate in Agritourism provides a cutting-edge option for students looking to enter the agricultural industry or those looking to increase the viability of their family operation.
+Visitors often learn about and take part in activities on a farm or ranch during a visit, which enhances their experience; in turn, visitors’ lodging and/or participation in events offers additional income for the agricultural producer.
+Earning a certificate in agritourism provides a cutting-edge option for students looking to enter the agricultural industry, or those looking to increase the viability of their family operation.

-The certificate combines elements of agricultural business, technology, hospitality, and event planning to give you all the tools you need to build and operate an Agritourism enterprise.
-As a student, you will have the opportunity to learn from local Agritourism businesses and experienced faculty as you explore ideas from across the nation.
+The certificate combines elements of agricultural business, technology, hospitality, and event planning to give you all the tools you need to build and operate an agritourism enterprise.
+As a student here, you will have the opportunity to learn from local agritourism businesses and experienced faculty as you explore ideas from across the nation.

 Why Sheridan College’s Agritourism Program?